maca134/arma-nradio/readme.md

 # nRadio - [Releases](https://github.com/maca134/arma-nradio/releases)

 nRadio is a small mod for ARMA that allows clients to listen to internet radio mp3 streams.
 The mod includes a set of simple functions to interact with the extension and a basic "radio" dialog.
+Here is a small video of an earlier version: https://www.youtube.com/watch?v=SUQZwLJ8pTc

 ### Functions
 ##### Core